tbrk/urpal/README.md

 * Handle/rename bindings more generically and automatically.

-* Remove the redundant routines for the old ‛partitioning’ algorithm (see `negatePartitionedTransitions` in [src/maketest/transitionflipper.sml](src/maketest/transitionflipper.sml), see [UNSW-CSE-TR-0723](ftp://ftp.cse.unsw.edu.au/pub/doc/papers/UNSW/0723.pdf)).
+* Remove the redundant routines for the old ‛partitioning’ algorithm (see `negatePartitionedTransitions` in [maketest/transitionflipper.sml](src/maketest/transitionflipper.sml), see [UNSW-CSE-TR-0723](ftp://ftp.cse.unsw.edu.au/pub/doc/papers/UNSW/0723.pdf)).
 This has not been done before now in case further comparisons of the two approaches are required.

 * Rationalise/tidy the functions that handle urgent channels.

-* Make clock expressions and associated manipulations a separate and more generic unit, possibly placing them in the [uppaal](moduleuppaal) module.
+* Make clock expressions and associated manipulations a separate and more generic unit, possibly placing them in the [uppaal](module-uppaal) module.

-### Module: mcs51
+### Module: Mcs51

 Simple-minded routines for parsing [MCS51](http://www.intel.com/design/mcs51/index.htm) (also known as 8051) assembler and creating rudimentary Uppaal models.

 These functions exist more as an example of how the other modules can be combined for useful effect rather than as a proposal for a practical model-checking of assembly programs.
 The lexer, parser, and data structures may form a good starting point for other programs that manipulate MCS51 assembly code.

-### Module: uppaalxml
+### Module: Uppaalxml

 Types and routines for parsing, representing, and manipulating the Uppaal XML file format.
-These form, together with those in the [uppaal](#moduleuppaal) module, an alternative in Standard ML to [libutap](http://www.cs.aau.dk/~behrmann/utap/).
+These form, together with those in the [uppaal](#module-uppaal) module, an alternative in Standard ML to [libutap](http://www.cs.aau.dk/~behrmann/utap/).
 They could be useful for building other programs that manipulate Uppaal models.

-The files [src/uppaalxml/nta.sig](src/uppaalxml/nta.sig), [src/uppaalxml/nta_output.sig](src/uppaalxml/nta_output.sig), [src/uppaalxml/nta_types.sig](src/uppaalxml/nta_types.sig), [src/uppaalxml/nta_types_output.sig](src/uppaalxml/nta_types_output.sig), [src/uppaalxml/ntafn.sml](src/uppaalxml/ntafn.sml), and [ntaoutputfn*.sml](src/uppaalxml/) express and manipulate the basic structure of an Uppaal NTA file.
-(Unfortunately [src/uppaalxml/ntaoutputfn.sml](src/uppaalxml/ntaoutputfn.sml) and [src/uppaalxml/ntaoutputfn.nj.sml](src/uppaalxml/ntaoutputfn.nj.sml) are duplicates but for argument constraints, to work around a flaw in SML/NJ's behaviour.)
-There are two concrete instantiations: one, [src/uppaalxml/textnta.sml](src/uppaalxml/textnta.sml), where expressions on transitions, functions, etcetera, are uninterpreted text, and another, [src/uppaal/parsednta.sml](src/uppaal/parsednta.sml), in the [uppaal](#moduleuppaal) module in which they have been parsed into datatypes.
+The files [uppaalxml/nta.sig](src/uppaalxml/nta.sig), [uppaalxml/nta_output.sig](src/uppaalxml/nta_output.sig), [uppaalxml/nta_types.sig](src/uppaalxml/nta_types.sig), [uppaalxml/nta_types_output.sig](src/uppaalxml/nta_types_output.sig), [uppaalxml/ntafn.sml](src/uppaalxml/ntafn.sml), and [ntaoutputfn*.sml](src/uppaalxml/) express and manipulate the basic structure of an Uppaal NTA file.
+(Unfortunately [uppaalxml/ntaoutputfn.sml](src/uppaalxml/ntaoutputfn.sml) and [uppaalxml/ntaoutputfn.nj.sml](src/uppaalxml/ntaoutputfn.nj.sml) are duplicates but for argument constraints, to work around a flaw in SML/NJ's behaviour.)
+There are two concrete instantiations: one, [uppaalxml/textnta.sml](src/uppaalxml/textnta.sml), where expressions on transitions, functions, etcetera, are uninterpreted text, and another, [uppaal/parsednta.sml](src/uppaal/parsednta.sml), in the [uppaal](#module-uppaal) module in which they have been parsed into datatypes.

 The other files interface with the [FXP](http://www2.informatik.tu-muenchen.de/~berlea/Fxp/) XML parsing library.
 The [flat-1_1.dtd](http://www.it.uu.se/research/group/darts/uppaal/flat-1_1.dtd) file, which the parser uses to validate its input, is currently read from a local path.
 Configuration would be simpler if it could be built into the parser, but this does not seem to be possible without modifying the FXP routines.
 No attempt is currently made to download this file automatically, although FXP supports such a feature.

-The files [src/uppaalxml/xml_writer.sig](src/uppaalxml/xml_writer.sig) and [src/uppaalxml/xmlwriter.sml](src/uppaalxml/xmlwriter.sml) plug into the Basis library I/O routines for escaping certain characters (<, >, &, ", and ') when outputting XML.
+The files [uppaalxml/xml_writer.sig](src/uppaalxml/xml_writer.sig) and [uppaalxml/xmlwriter.sml](src/uppaalxml/xmlwriter.sml) plug into the Basis library I/O routines for escaping certain characters (<, >, &, ", and ') when outputting XML.
 They are reusable of themselves.

-### Module: uppaal
+### Module: Uppaal

 Types and routines for parsing, representing, manipulating, and pretty printing the Uppaal command language.
 There are three main parts: expressions, declarations, and environments.
 Each has routines for pretty printing [*pp.sig/sml](src/uppaal) and conversion to strings [*cvt.sig/sml](src/uppaal)</a>.

-The lexer [src/uppaal/uppaal.lex](src/uppaal/uppaal.lex) and parser [src/uppaal/uppaal.grm](src/uppaal/uppaal.grm) turn uninterpreted Uppaal expressions and commands into expression and declaration types.
-The files [src/uppaal/uppaal_parse.sig](src/uppaal/uppaal_parse.sig) and [src/uppaal/uppaalparse.sml](src/uppaal/uppaalparse.sml) perform some semantic analysis─but not full type checking─using an environment [src/uppaal/environment.sig](src/uppaal/environment.sig)/[src/uppaal/environment.sml](src/uppaal/environment.sml).
+The lexer [uppaal/uppaal.lex](src/uppaal/uppaal.lex) and parser [uppaal/uppaal.grm](src/uppaal/uppaal.grm) turn uninterpreted Uppaal expressions and commands into expression and declaration types.
+The files [uppaal/uppaal_parse.sig](src/uppaal/uppaal_parse.sig) and [uppaal/uppaalparse.sml](src/uppaal/uppaalparse.sml) perform some semantic analysis─but not full type checking─using an environment [uppaal/environment.sig](src/uppaal/environment.sig)/[uppaal/environment.sml](src/uppaal/environment.sml).

 The expression structure has a `unresolvedty` mechanism for handling array declarations like `int A[T]` where `T` could be a typedef, like `typedef int[0,3] T`, or a constant parameter.
 The mechanism exists because parsing and semantic analysis are strictly separated.
 A more principled alternative would be to have two signature/structure pairs: one for parsed expressions, the other for analysed expressions.
 The shared declarations could be factored out into a functor.